 - Branding Your Program

 - Funding and Partnerships

-When you inform your school and the public about the vegetables that you’re planting in the school garden, or the local farmers that you support, or the events that you’re hosting in the cafeteria, you are not only providing them with news, you are also encouraging them to get involved—whether that’s reinforcing the message at home, or actually taking on a participatory role.
+When you talk about vegetables planted in the school garden, or local farmers that you support, or new cafeteria events, you are not only providing the community with news, you are also encouraging them to get involved—whether that’s reinforcing the message at home, or actually taking on a participatory role.

 Branding Your Program

-A good marketing strategy is only as strong as the brand that it represents.
-In school food, branding your program can help instill your message and mission.
+A good marketing strategy is only as strong as its brand.
+In school food, branding your program includes your message and mission.
 Fresh, healthy food is in competition with processed, food-like-substances, so how are you going to distinguish your brand from something a student might find in a vending machine or at a fast-food outlet?
 A logo for your program can go a long way; it can play off of your district’s existing logo or stand out on its own.
 Either way, having a recognizable symbol attached to your marketing messaging is key.
 The following examples may help inspire your direction: